sucodelarangela/alura-geek/README.md

 ## 📈 Project status

-- **Week 1 (current):** Development of structure and style.
+- **Week 1:** Development of structure and style.
 In my case, I have chosen to develop the page using HTML and CSS and soon the HTML page will change content dinamically with EJS.
-- **Week 2 (coming soon)**
+- **Week 2 (current):** Implementation of Node.js, Express and EJS to dinamically change HTML content when navigating the website.
 - **Week 3 (coming soon)**
 - **Week 4 (coming soon)**